 Third, “assault weapons” are the preferred gun for 3-Gun target competitions.

 Finally, I asked the caller to define what an “assault weapon” was.
 This is where every gun control advocate I’ve ever asked the question of fails.
-They simple can’t (or in some cases won’t) do it.
+They simply can’t (or in some cases won’t) do it.
 It’s that black gun that looks like a military weapon.
 Only it isn’t a military weapon.
 There isn’t a military in the world that uses the AR-15.

 I ended the show asking gun-control advocates to educate themselves.
 Go to a gun store.
 Let them tell you about firearms.
 One thing you’ll quickly discover is that, though AR-15 model rifles are popular for various reasons, there are numerous functionally equivalent rifles that someone with murder in their heart could use and it wouldn’t make any difference.